open-webui/docs/docs/getting-started/advanced-topics/env-configuration.md

 - Description: Sets the timeout in seconds for internal aiohttp connections.
 This impacts things such as connections to Ollama and OpenAI endpoints.

+### `AIOHTTP_CLIENT_TIMEOUT_OPENAI_MODEL_LIST`

+- Type: `int`
+- Description: Sets the timeout in seconds for fetching the OpenAI model list.
+This can be useful in cases where network latency requires a longer timeout duration to successfully retrieve the model list.

 #### `FONTS_DIR`

 - Type: `str`